hungngocphat01/hungngocphat01/README.md

 ## 💻 Techy details
 - Laptop: ThinkPad T14 Gen 1 (AMD).
-- Operating system: i use arch btw.
+- Operating system: Been using GNU/Linux as main OS for 3 years (Arch - openSUSE).
 - Favourite OS: Apple macOS (for its good-looking UI, stability, POSIX compatibility, and the abundance of industrial standard software.
 Comprises of advantages from both Linux and Windows).
+You can see my Hackintosh repository for my old laptop [here](https://github.com/hungngocphat01/OpenCore-Thinkpad-T430s).

 ![iusearchbtw](Screenshot_20210823_215451.png)